OSAD is an alternative contact method between Uyuni and traditional clients.

 osa-dispatcher periodically runs a query to check when clients last showed network activity.

-If it finds a client that has not shown activity recently, it will use
+If it finds a client that has not shown activity recently, it uses

 jabberd to ping all